/bio/skills/blog/math

 First of all, shout out to Peter Clarke for his paper on real induction.
 Our assumptions are slightly different, but he inspired this proof by contradiction.

-This means there is some non-empty subset of [a,b][a,b] such that for every of its points rr, ¬P({r})\neg P(\{r\}).
-Since every bounded real set has a greatest lower bound, let cc be the greatest lower bound of our the set on which PP does not hold.
+This means there is some non-empty subset, FF of [a,b][a,b] such that ¬P(F)\neg P(F).
+Since every bounded real set has a greatest lower bound, and aa is a lower bound of FF, let cc be the infimum of FF.
 Then we have three possible cases:

-• c=ac = a.
-Consider then our first two conditions.
-By assumption one we have P([c,c])P([c,c]) and by the second assumption, P([c,c+ε])P([c, c + \varepsilon]) (where, doing its usual thing ε>0\varepsilon > 0).
-But contradicts our statement that cc is the infimum of the ¬P\neg P set.
+• In the case where, c=ac = a By the base assumption we have P([c,c])P([c,c]) and by hypothesis one, P([c,c+ε])P([c, c + \varepsilon]) (where, doing its usual thing ε>0\varepsilon > 0).
+But this means [c,c+ε]∉F[c, c + \varepsilon] \not \in F, contradicting our statement that cc is the infimum of FF.

 2025 Stefano De Vuono